 Struggling to find the motivation to write a long-form blog post?
 Instead of starting from nothing, take an existing page from 1,200 words to 2,000, rather than going from 0 words to 2,000 words.

 Existing content already has authority and an established readership.
 So rather than writing something entirely from scratch, it’s much simpler to find a post of yours that is already doing well on Google, refresh it with updated information and extra content, and rely on existing signals to make it rank for terms.

 Here’s how you do it:

 Under “Search Traffic” in Google Search Console, click on “Search Analytics”:

 On this page, check “Position” and select “Pages”:

-YouTube videos rank in top 10 of Google search far more frequently than any other types of videos.
-According to Forbes, YouTube is also the second most popular search engine with more than 3 billion searches per month, surpassing Bing, Yahoo, and AOL combined.
+YouTube videos rank in the top 10 of Google search far more often than any other type of video.
+And, according to Forbes, YouTube is also the second most popular search engine with more than 3 billion searches per month – surpassing Bing, Yahoo, and AOL combined.

 Learn More: The Complete Guide to YouTube SEO

 Here’s how you can get in on the action (after creating your video, of course):

 A) Make Your Video SEO-Friendly